 “Today, those who continue to focus only on the point of view of parents, would-be parents and fertility industry professionals are making a choice to frame IVF and reproductive technologies as an issue of adult rights without regard for the needs of offspring (as children, and when they grow up),” said Marquardt.

 Need for Regulation

-In a 2001 article in Nature, Edwards noted his early delight in the regenerative properties of embryonic stem cells.
+Edwards’ scientific interests are not limited to reproduction.
+In a 2001 article in Nature, Edwards noted his early delight at the possibilities opened by the regenerative properties of embryonic stem cells.
 Decades ago, he reported, he encouraged colleagues at Cambridge University to pursue research with embryonic tissue.

 More recently, after President George W. Bush placed limits on federal funding of embryonic stem-cell research, Edwards suggested that many political leaders in the U.S. and the U.K. had adopted a morally inconsistent stance — given the rapidly expanding field of reproductive technologies that drew little public attention from policymakers.

 “Stem-cell ethics are minor when compared with the issues raised by gamete donation, surrogate pregnancy, embryo cryopreservation, research on early human embryos, pre-implantation genetic diagnosis and adult cloning,” wrote Edwards.

 Yet, Edwards’ defensive posture acknowledged that even as the majority of scientists in his field appeared to have set aside ethical reservations, innovations in reproductive technologies continue to stir public unease.